google/xsecurelock/README.md

 ## Special notes for FreeBSD

+First of all, on BSD systems, `/usr/local` is owned by the ports system, so unless you are creating a port, it is recommended to install to a separate location by specifying something like `--prefix=/opt/xsecurelock` in the `./configure` call.
+You can then run XSecureLock as `/opt/xsecurelock/bin/xsecurelock`.

-On FreeBSD, in order to authenticate with PAM, you must be root so you can read the shadow password database.
+Also, in order to authenticate with PAM on FreeBSD, you must be root so you can read the shadow password database.
 The `authproto_pam` binary can be made to acquire these required privileges like this:

 ```
-chmod +s /usr/local/libexec/xsecurelock/authproto_pam
+chmod +s /opt/xsecurelock/libexec/xsecurelock/authproto_pam
 ```

 ## Special notes for OpenBSD

+First of all, on BSD systems, `/usr/local` is owned by the ports system, so unless you are creating a port, it is recommended to install to a separate location by specifying something like `--prefix=/opt/xsecurelock` in the `./configure` call.
+You can then run XSecureLock as `/opt/xsecurelock/bin/xsecurelock`.

-On OpenBSD, in order to authenticate with PAM, you must be in the `auth` group so you can run a setuid helper called `login_passwd` that can read the shadow password database.
+ALso, in order to authenticate with PAM on OpenBSD, you must be in the `auth` group so you can run a setuid helper called `login_passwd` that can read the shadow password database.
 The `authproto_pam` binary can be made to acquire these required privileges like this:

 ```
-chgrp auth /usr/local/libexec/xsecurelock/authproto_pam
+chgrp auth /opt/xsecurelock/libexec/xsecurelock/authproto_pam
-chmod g+s /usr/local/libexec/xsecurelock/authproto_pam
+chmod g+s /opt/xsecurelock/libexec/xsecurelock/authproto_pam
 ```

 Note that this adds substantially less attack surface than adding your own user